Skip to Content

 Particles Are Stuck on the Lid or Rim

-The most probable reason your tumbler is leaking is that particles like grit or debris can be lodged on the rim of the lid or on the lower part of the barrel where the top sits.
+The most probable reason your tumbler leaks is that particles like grit or debris can be lodged on the rim of the lid or on the lower part of the barrel where the top sits.
 Water can escape in the tiniest of spaces created by the particles stuck.

 When changing the water or changing the type of sand after a week of continuous spinning, particles can get lodged in the rim, creating little space that water can sneak through.

-When you go to change anything in the barrel, before closing it up again, check the rim.
-Doing this before putting it back on the motor will save you a lot of time in the long run.
+When you change anything in the barrel, check the rim before closing it up again.
+Doing this before putting it back on the motor will save you much time in the long run.

-How to check for particle build-up before putting the contents back into the barrel, check the rim, and clean the barrel.
+How do you check for particle build-up before putting the contents back into the barrel?
+Check the rim and clean the barrel.
 Methodically rinse and rub the barrel until every piece of grit and rock has been removed.
 Use a toothbrush and thoroughly cleanse the edges of the barrel lid and where the cover sits.

-Make sure everything is removed before putting your rocks and grit back inside; if one speck of gravel or stone is left behind, you will need to repeat these steps.
+Ensure everything is removed before putting your rocks and grit back inside; if one speck of gravel or stone is left behind, you must repeat these steps.

 To prevent this from happening in the future, be sure to spend at least thirty seconds cleaning the edge of the barrel and the side of the lid every time you change your tumbler.
 This can result in fewer leaks.

-TIP: Loading your rock tumbler with rocks and grit can be a challenging task.
+TIP: Loading your rock tumbler with rocks and grit can be challenging.
 Find out the complete guide in the article below:

 Rock Tumbler Loading: How Much Grit & Rocks Do You Put In?

-Like above, check the rim; make sure that there are no lingering particles on the side.
-Also, because the rocks and grit are continuously spinning, this can cause rough edges against the lid of the barrel.
+Like above, check the rim; ensure no lingering particles are on the side.
+Also, because the rocks and grit are continuously spinning, this can cause rough edges against the barrel lid.

 Another reason why sharp edges may become trouble is if the barrel is dropped or scraped against a sturdy surface.

-Again, these barrels are durable to last years, but they need to be treated with care.
-This will cause the lid to sit wrong on the barrel, which will make it leak.
+Again, these barrels are durable and last for years, but they must be treated carefully.
+This will cause the lid to sit wrong on the barrel, making it leak.

-To prevent the lid from sitting wrong on the barrel, check the rim.
+Check the rim to prevent the lid from sitting wrong on the barrel.
 Make sure there are no particle build-ups or rough edges.
 Do this before putting the contents back into the barrel.
-Then return the rocks and grit into the barrel and securely tighten the lid.
+Then, return the rocks and grit into the barrel and securely tighten the lid.
 Make sure it sits evenly and tightly.

 Rough Edges or Cracks on the Lid

 Depending on what your barrel lid is made of, it can become banged up with lots of use.
-If your lid is made of plastic or fiberboard, they are easy to damage when dropped or scraped.
+If your lid is made of plastic or fiberboard, they are easily damaged when dropped or scraped.
 Tumblers need to be cared for, but things happen, of course.

-The rubber retainer rings seem to be the most durable to keep the lid tight, and it prevents them from becoming damaged.
-The rubber becomes like a bummer for the lid against the barrel and the rocks against the rim of the barrel.
+The rubber retainer rings seem to be the most durable in keeping the lid tight, preventing them from becoming damaged.
+The rubber becomes like a bummer for the lid against the barrel and the rocks against the barrel’s rim.
 It keeps everything together and working cohesively.

 You can fix rough edges by lightly sanding them down.
 You don’t want to sand too much; you don’t want to round the sides of the lid.
 Give it a very gentle wipe on the upper and lower edges of the rim.